-Due to the uncertainty of the Company's ability to meet its current operating and capital expenses, in the auditor's report on the Company's annual audited consolidated financial statements for the year ended December 31, 2014, the Company's auditors included an explanatory paragraph on their report in respect of there being substantial doubt about the Company's ability to continue as a going concern.
+Due to the uncertainty of the Company's ability to meet its current operating and capital expenses, in the auditor's report on the Company's annual audited consolidated financial statements for the year ended December 31, 2015, the Company's auditors included an explanatory paragraph on their report in respect of there being substantial doubt about the Company's ability to continue as a going concern.

-The Company anticipates that it will require a minimum of approximately \$4,000,000 to proceed with its plan of operations for the twelve month period ended December 31, 2015.
-The Company has no current material commitments for capital expenditures.
+We anticipate that we will req uire a minimum of approximately \$1,800,000 to proceed with a minimal plan of operations and approximately \$3,000,000 to fund our full plan or operations for the twelve month period ended December 31, 2016.
+We have no current material commitments for capital expenditures.